8 Extending the Linear Model

 Residual

 In this case, we can see notable variability attributable to the random effects.
 How do we know this?
-Well, if our happiness score is on a 1 - 8 scale, and we have a standard deviation of 1.13 for it before accounting for anything else, we might surmise that having an effect of that size for just the country effect is a relatively notable amount (roughly 1.15).
-We can also see that the correlation between the random intercepts and random slopes is negative, which means that the groups with higher starting points have more negative slopes.
-Now let’s look at the estimates for the random effects for the model with both intercepts and slopes5.
+Well, if our happiness score is on a 1 - 8 scale, and we have a standard deviation of happiness of 1.13 before accounting for anything else.
+So, we might surmise that having an effect of that size (roughly 1.15) is a relatively notable amount, as it suggests we would move around about a standard deviation of happiness just going from country to country (on average).

 estimated_RE = ranef(model_ran_slope)